planetscale/cloudflare-workers-quickstart/readme.md

-## CloudFlare Workers quickstart
+## Cloudflare Workers quickstart

-This repository contains a simple CloudFlare worker example that will run a query from a PlanetScale database that may be queried via HTTP.
+This repository contains a simple Cloudflare worker example that will run a query from a PlanetScale database that may be queried via HTTP.
 The rows are returned in the payload as JSON.

 ## How to use this demo